Torquay: Sport

-Torquay has a long history of holding sailing events and regattas due to the favourable easterly facing nature of the bay and its popularity in the 19th and 20th centuries; this tradition reached its height in 1948 when the water sport events of the 1948 Summer Olympics were held in Torquay, with the Olympic flame being transferred from London to Torre Abbey Gardens to reside throughout the event.
+Torquay has a long history of holding sailing events and regattas due to the favourable easterly facing nature of the bay and its popularity in the 19th and 20th centuries.
+This tradition reached its height in 1948 when the water sport events of the 1948 Summer Olympics were held in Torquay, with the Olympic flame being transferred from London to Torre Abbey Gardens to reside throughout the event.

-Torquay is represented in Association Football in the National League by Torquay United F.C.
-The team plays their home matches at Plainmoor and have never progressed beyond the third tier of the English leagues.
+Torquay is represented in association football in the National League South by Torquay United F.C.
+The team plays their home matches at Plainmoor and made it on occasion to the third tier of the English football leagues, now known as League One.
 Torquay United were promoted from the Conference Premier after winning the play-off final at Wembley in June 2009.
 However, after a poor Football League Two campaign in the 13/14 season, Torquay United came last and were relegated back to the Conference Premier (now the National League).
 Torquay were relegated previously in 2007 from the Football League after 80 years of membership and spent two years playing in the Conference Premier; this downfall came just three years after promotion from the league's basement division and ultimately led to a change in ownership of the club to a consortium of local businessmen and fans.

-Social issues

 Politics

-From 1974, when it was created until 1997 Torbay constituency was a safe Conservative seat, but Liberal Democrat Adrian Sanders overturned spy writer Rupert Allason's majority by just 12 votes in 1997, widened to 6,708 in 2001.
+From 1974, when it was created, until 1997 Torbay constituency was a safe Conservative seat, but Liberal Democrat Adrian Sanders overturned spy writer Rupert Allason's majority by just 12 votes in 1997, widened to 6,708 in 2001.

-During the 2005 general election, Conservative leader Michael Howard visited the town.
+During the 2005 general election, the Conservative leader, Michael Howard, visited the town.
 However, Sanders retained the seat with 40.8% of the votes (19,317, down from 23,012 in 2001).
 A swing of 9.7% away from the Liberal Democrats was split between the Conservatives (with a 4.9% swing), Labour – who gained a substantial increase in their vote as support for Lib Dems in 1997 and 2001 moved back and the United Kingdom Independence Party (UKIP), whose candidate Graham Booth improved on his deposit-losing 2001 performance with a 4.7% increase in his vote.

-In 2005, a referendum was held to appoint Torbay's first elected Mayor.
-In the ensuing election in October 2005, the winning candidate was a former Liberal Parliamentary Candidate, Nicholas Bye, who won the election as a Conservative.
+In 2005, a referendum was held to appoint Torbay's first elected mayor.
+In the ensuing election in October 2005, the winning candidate was a former Liberal parliamentary candidate, Nicholas Bye, who won the election as a Conservative.

-In 2011 Gordon Oliver was elected as Torbay's new mayor beating the existing Mayor Nicholas Bye.
-Mr Oliver finished with 12,716 votes and Mr Bye 9,631 after the two made it to the second and final round of counting.
+In 2011, Gordon Oliver was elected as Torbay's new mayor beating the existing mayor, Nicholas Bye.
+Oliver finished with 12,716 votes and Bye 9,631 after the two reached the second and final round of counting.